The Charleston Team, January 2015 (c) Paul Harding

 Sarah Higson (ACA), Head of Finance

-- Financial management of The Charleston Trust and Charleston Enterprises; including all accounts, financial reporting to trustees, cash management, VAT and Gift Aid
+- Overseeing the financial management of The Charleston Trust and Charleston Enterprises; including the preparation of management accounts, statutory reporting, treasury management, contracts, VAT and Gift Aid

 - Contributing to funding applications and completing the financial part of Heritage Lottery Fund claims